Free Resources, Guidance, Rights & Connections Formerly BlountCountyAutism.com

-Upcoming AARC webinars include: "Peer relationships in school: Student characteristics and response to interventions," on Tuesday, Nov 21, at 2 pm EST, led by renowned autism researcher and educator Connie Kasari.
+Past AARC webinars include: "Peer relationships in school: Student characteristics and response to interventions," on Tuesday, Nov 21, at 2 pm EST, led by renowned autism researcher and educator Connie Kasari.
 Dr. Kasari is an Autism Speaks-funded researcher and the heads the federally funded Autism Intervention Research Network on Behavioral Health, at the University of California, Los Angeles.
-REGISTER HERE.

 Register to attend here.

 Find meeting agendas here.

 Learn how research on epigenetically regulated genes provides insights into autism’s gene/environment interactions.
 View the archived webinar here.